eliebnn/pnl_report/README.md

 You can also provide a date column.
 If None, one will be created containing 0, 1, 2, ..., N.

 The repo will automatically add the missing columns, or data precision.

-**Note**: There is no filtering nor sorting based on date values.
-Rows are processed as they come.
-MAke sure your DataFrame is properly sorted beforehand.

 # Example